PUNCH-Cyber/stoq/docs/installation.rst

 --------------

 Plugins can also be installed from a local directory.
 This is useful if you have custom or third party plugins.
-Additionally, plugins can be install from a cloned version of `stoQ's` public plugin repository::
+Additionally, plugins can be installed from a cloned version of `stoQ's` public plugin repository::